GoogleCloudPlatform/cortex-data-foundation/README.md

 - Table names need to be created in BigQuery in lowercase.
 - The list of tables used by SAP models are available and configurable in the CDC [setting.yaml](https://github.com/GoogleCloudPlatform/cortex-dag-generator/blob/main/setting.yaml).
 If a table is not present during deployment, the models depending on it will fail.
 Other models will deploy successfully.
 - If in doubt about a conversion option, we recommend following the [default table mapping](https://cloud.google.com/solutions/sap/docs/bq-connector/latest/planning#default_data_type_mapping).
-- **DD03L for SAP metadata**:
-  If you are not planning on deploying test data, and if you are planning on generating CDC DAG scripts during deployment, make sure table DD03L is replicated from SAP in the source project.
+- **`DD03L` for SAP metadata**: If you are not planning on deploying test data, and if you are planning on generating CDC DAG scripts during deployment, make sure table `DD03L` is replicated from SAP in the source project.
   This table contains metadata about tables, like the list of keys, and is needed for the CDC generator and dependency resolver to work.
   This table will also allow you to add tables not currently covered by the model to generated CDC scripts, like custom or Z tables.

- ℹ️ **What happens if I have minor differences in a table name?** Because SAP systems may have minor variations due to versions or add-on and append structures into tables, or because some replication tools may have slighty different handling of special characters, some views may fail not finding a field.
+> **Note**: **What happens if I have minor differences in a table name?** Because SAP systems may have minor variations due to versions or add-on and append structures into tables, or because some replication tools may have slighty different handling of special characters, some views may fail not finding a field.
 We recommend executing the deployment with `turboMode : false` to spot most failures in one go.
 Examples of this are:
-- Fields starting with `_` (e.g., `_DATAAGING`) have their `_` removed
+>  - Fields starting with `_` (e.g., `_DATAAGING`) have their `_` removed
-- Fields cannot start with `/` in BigQuery
+>  - Fields cannot start with `/` in BigQuery
+>

-In this case, you can adapt the failing view to select the field as it is landed by your replication tool of choice.
+>  In this case, you can adapt the failing view to select the field as it is landed by your replication tool of choice.

-### **Change data capture processing**
+### **Change Data Capture (CDC) processing**

 There are two ways for replication tools to load records from SAP:
 - Append-always: Insert every change in a record with a timestamp and an operation flag (Insert, Update, Delete), so the last version can be identified.